msantam2/media-api/README.md

 - Hosted on Google Cloud App Engine
 - Integrates with cloud-hosted database: Cloud SQL for PostgreSQL (9.6)
 - Worked with correctly allocating traffic to appropriate version of app
-- Same API as described in the documentation, except the host is "https://media-api-216302.appspot.com/"
+- Same API as described in the documentation, except the host is "https://media-api-matt-santa.fun/"
+- This host domain above was registered on Namecheap (DNS provider), and verified by Google to point to my App Engine application ("https://media-api-216302.appspot.com/")

 ### Third-Party Gems Harnessed
 - 'rest-client' (for consuming external API)